-The mission of Homestretch is to empower homeless families with children under the age of 18 in Virginia to attain permanent housing and self-sufficiency by giving them the skills, knowledge and hope they need to become productive participants in the community.
+The mission of Homestretch is to empower families experiencing homelessness in Virginia to attain permanent housing and self-sufficiency by giving them the skills, knowledge and hope they need to become productive participants in the community.

 Family homelessness is almost always a consequence of three things.
 First, families become homeless after suffering a crisis such as the loss of a job, domestic violence, or an accident.
 Second, this crisis triggers an economic spiral where they find themselves unable to pay for housing, food, childcare, health care, and other essentials.
 And third, the family has a lack of social support networks they can rely on.
 In other words, they have no family or friends they can move in with.
 For a family with young children to end up homeless can be devastating.

-- 65% of Homestretch families are homeless due to domestic violence or human trafficking; 75% have been exposed to serious violence.
+of Homestretch families are homeless due to domestic violence; 75% have been exposed to serious violence.